ganelson/inform-evolution/proposals/0014-inter-names-for-rulebooks.md

 Attempts to write `GlkKit` and `DialogueKit` both ran into this issue, so it is not entirely theoretical.

+This proposal therefore also extends the range of language constructs to which these sentences can apply.

 ## Components affected

-- [ ] No change to the natural-language syntax.
+- [x] Minor change to the natural-language syntax.
 - [ ] No change to inbuild.
 - [x] Minor change to inform7.
 - [ ] No change to inter.
 - [ ] No change to the Inter specification.
 - [ ] No change to runtime kits.
-- [ ] No changes to the Standard Rules and Basic Inform.
+- [x] Minor changes to the Standard Rules and Basic Inform.
-- [ ] No change to documentation.
+- [x] Minor change to documentation.
 - [ ] No change to the GUI apps.

 ## Impact on existing projects

+The syntax `translates into Inter as` is being deprecated.
+All existing uses of it will continue to work for now, but the next major version of Inform (i.e., v11) will throw a problem message if this deprecated sentence form is used.
-None: this change is purely additive to existing natural language syntax.
+So this is a good time for extensions to migrate to the new syntax.

+Note that `translates into Inter as` will already throw a problem message if used with the new use-cases below (such as rulebooks and activities).
+But since these were not previously possible, that breaks no existing syntax.

+## New sentence syntaxes

+Instead of using `translates into Inter as` for both meanings (1) and (2) above, under this proposal `is accessible to Inter as` is used for meaning (1), and `is defined by Inter as` is used for meaning (2).
+For example:

+	The outside object is accessible to Inter as "out_obj".
+	The taking action is accessible to Inter as "Take".

+	The time of day variable is defined by Inter as "the_time".
+	The printed name property is defined by Inter as "short_name".
+	The initialise memory rule is defined by Inter as "INITIALISE_MEMORY_R".
+	The understand token a time period is defined by Inter as "RELATIVE_TIME_TOKEN".

+The Inform examples, built-in extensions and test cases have all had their usages of `translates into Inter as` replaced with the appropriate syntax in each case.

 ## Rulebook and activity naming

-The existing sentence `X translates into Inter/I6 as Y` (the old syntax `I6` is still allowed here, though `Inter` is now preferred) allows a variety of language constructs to be named in the subject position `X`.
-This change adds two more:
+Rulebooks and activities are not Inter concepts, and can only be defined by natural language source text.
+So it's clear which syntax must be used:

-	The NAME rulebook/rules translates into Inter as "DESIRED_IDENTIFIER".
+	The NAME rulebook/rules is accessible to Inter as "DESIRED_IDENTIFIER".

-	The NAME activity translates into Inter as "DESIRED_IDENTIFIER".
+	The NAME activity is accessible to Inter as "DESIRED_IDENTIFIER".

 For example:

 	The banana rules is a rulebook.

-	The banana rules translates into Inter as "BANANA_RULES".
+	The banana rules is accessible to Inter as "BANANA_RULES".

 	A banana rule:
 		say "I am yellow!"